JoakimMellonn/beerchart/README.md

 If you have created something awesome you think should be a permanent part of the app, please do create a pull request to contribute to the project!

 To do this create a new git branch locally, make your changes, commit and create a pull request.
 Google has a much better answer than I do on how to do this, plus I'm too lazy to write this part of the guide.

+yes, this is pretty much a copy of the guide from beer-app...